Apollo Image Archive Banner Image

 Acceptable Use

-Arizona State University retains the rights to all image and any derived products (such as movies), in part and in whole.
+Arizona State University retains the rights to any derived products (such as post-scanning processed digital images and movies), in part and in whole.
 ASU hereby grants permission for news media, educators, personal, and scientific users to download and use individual ASU-produced Apollo images and their complete associated captions if applicable for personal, educational, and research uses without express permission.
 The following credit line is required: "NASA/JSC/Arizona State University."
 If space constraints do not permit a credit line of this length, then "NASA/JSC/ASU" is acceptable.

-These images and associated derived products are provided with a nonexclusive, non-transferable license for use only by you.
-These images and associated derived products may not be used in any commercial or business environment or for any commercial or business purposes for yourself or any third parties.
-These images and their associated derived products may not be copied, reverse engineered, decompiled, disassembled, translated, modified or have derivative works made of the imagery, in whole or in part.
+The post-scanning processed digital images, and associated derived products, are provided with a non-exclusive, non-transferable license.
+These images, and associated derived products, may not be used in any commercial or business environment or for any commercial or business purposes for yourself or any third parties.
+These images, and their associated derived products, may not be copied, reverse engineered, decompiled, disassembled, translated, modified or have derivative works made of the imagery, in whole or in part.
 You also may not rent, disclose, publish, sell, assign, lease, sub-license, market, or transfer the imagery or any part thereof or use it in any manner not expressly authorized.

 Acknowledgments